The customer’s attention is drawn in particular to the provisions of clause 9.

 4.1 The Supplier shall ensure that:

-(a) each delivery of the Goods is accompanied by a delivery note that shows the date of the Order, the type and quantity of the Goods (including the code number of the Goods, where applicable), special storage instructions (if any) and, if the Goods are being delivered by instalments, the outstanding balance of Goods remaining to be delivered; and
+(a) each delivery of the Goods is accompanied by a delivery note that shows the date of the Order, the type and quantity of the Goods (including the code number of the Goods, where applicable), special storage instructions (if any), Instruction of Use leaflet (if applicable) and, if the Goods are being delivered by instalments, the outstanding balance of Goods remaining to be delivered; and

 (b) if the Supplier requires the Customer to return any packaging materials to the Supplier, that fact is clearly stated on the delivery note.
 The Customer shall make any such packaging materials available for collection at such times as the Supplier shall reasonably request.
 Returns of packaging materials shall be at the Supplier’s expense.